Understanding Days Sales Outstanding & Its Role in Optimizing A/R

 This metric defines the best possible number of days it takes for a business to collect its receivables.
 It’s theoretically calculated for an internal comparison between the DSO and BPDSO.
 Based on this, the senior management establishes the best method for benchmarking A/R.

-With the right tool, you can optimize the credit and collections process, thereby improving the DSO.
+Also, to improve DSO, start leveraging the right tools – with the right tool, you can optimize the credit and collections process, thereby improving the DSO.

 Ready to give it a shot?
 The Integrated Receivables Cloud Platform from HighRadius is an industry-trusted credit and collections platform.
 Powered by AI, you can seamlessly reduce DSO with Collections automation.